Safe, Effective Birth Control

 Before Surgery

-3. To minimize the risk of infection, it’s important that you shave your pubic area and scrotum on the morning of your appointment.
+4. To minimize the risk of infection and assist the healing process, it’s important that you shave/clipper your pubic area and scrotum on the morning of your appointment.

-6. Please wear tight fitting briefs to your procedure and bring a second pair to put on as well after the surgery, to give support to the testes post operatively.
+8. Please wear clean, supportive and tight-fitting briefs, underpants or jockey shorts (not boxer shorts) to your procedure and bring a second pair to put on as well after the surgery, to give support to the testes post operatively.